Dean's Executive Advisory Board

 John Donaldson

-John Donaldson is a retired businessman following a 40+ year career in the Consumer-Packaged Goods (CPG) Industry.
-Upon graduation from high school, John elected to join the United States Marine Corps where he distinguished himself by earning three meritorious promotions over the next two years.
-Answering his country’s call to duty, he volunteered and served a tour of duty with the 1st Marine Air Wing in Danang, Vietnam.
-Upon his return from overseas, John began his college studies at Little Rock University, now the University of Arkansas-Little Rock, and Arizona State University where he majored in business with a focus on accounting.
-As Vice-President of Grocery Sales for a firm in Little Rock, John saw the need for a direct relationship and presence in Bentonville to facilitate doing business with Walmart.
-John and his wife, Eileen, moved to Bentonville in 1996 along with their daughters, Katie and Kelly Jane.
+John Donaldson is a retired businessman following a 40-plus--year career in the consumer-packaged goods industry.
+After high school, Donaldson elected to join the Marine Corps, where he distinguished himself by earning three meritorious promotions over two years.
+Answering his country’s call to duty, he served a tour of duty with the 1st Marine Air Wing in Danang, Vietnam.
+Upon his return, Donaldson began his studies at Little Rock University, now the University of Arkansas at Little Rock, and Arizona State University, where he studied business with an accounting focus.
+As vice president of grocery sales for a firm in Little Rock, Donaldson saw the need for a presence in Bentonville to facilitate business.
+Donaldson and his wife, Eileen, moved to Bentonville in 1996 with their daughters Katie and Kelly Jane.
 John serves as the family liaison and spokesperson for the Col. John H. and Jane W. Donaldson Endowed Memorial Scholarship Fund at the University of Arkansas College of Education and Health Professions.
-This scholarship, created by John’s aunt and uncle, is helping to fund studies for students in their fifth year of the Master of Arts in Teaching program.
-John spent the last 15 years of his business career with Hormel Foods.
-He and Eileen are now enjoying retirement at their home in Bentonville where they enjoy traveling and watching Razorback sports of all kinds.
+Donaldson spent the last 15 years of his career with Hormel Foods.
+He and Eileen are now enjoying retirement at their home in Bentonville, where they enjoy traveling and watching Razorback sports of all kinds.

 Devan Ford

-Director, Workforce Communities and Connections, Anderson Cancer Center
+Director, Workforce Communities and Connections, MD Anderson Cancer Center

 G. David Gearhart

-David served as Chancellor of the University of Arkansas from 2008 to 2015.
+G. David Gearhart served as chancellor of the University of Arkansas from 2008 to 2015.
 Prior to this role, he held positions in academia and consulting, including at Penn State University and Grenzebach Glier & Associates, Inc. He holds degrees from Westminster College and the University of Arkansas.
-During his tenure, Dr. Gearhart oversaw significant achievements, including leading a billion-dollar fundraising campaign, implementing a tuition freeze, and spearheading campus sustainability efforts.
+During his tenure, Gearhart oversaw significant achievements, including leading a billion-dollar fundraising campaign, implementing a tuition freeze and spearheading campus sustainability efforts.
 Under his leadership, enrollment and diversity increased, earning national recognition for the university.
-Dr. Gearhart prioritized student success and transparency, implementing cost-saving measures, and advocating for undocumented and DACA students.
+Gearhart prioritized student success and transparency, implementing cost-saving measures and advocating for undocumented and Deferred Action for Childhood Arrivals (DACA) students.
 Following his retirement, the university honored him by naming a building and a food pantry after him and his spouse, Jane Brockmann Gearhart.
-Currently, Dr. Gearhart is a tenured professor at the university, where he continues to contribute to higher education research.
+Gearhart was a tenured professor at the university until his retirement in 2022.
 He has received numerous awards and authored multiple books and academic articles.
-He and his wife, Jane, have been married for 49 years and have two children and five grandchildren.
+He and his wife, Jane B. Gearhart, have been married for over 50 years and have two children and five grandchildren.
+In 2023, Dave and Jane established the G. David and Jane B. Gearhart Endowed Scholarship to support graduate students seeking degrees in Higher Education within the Department of Counseling, Leadership, and Research Methods, as well as a Land of Opportunity Scholarship.

 Meredith Green

-Meredith Green, M.S.N., APRN, Senior Vice President and Chief Nursing Officer, has worked for Washington Regional Medical Center for 16 years.
-She has served in various leadership roles, including as the Administrative Director in Women and Infants Services, where she played an integral role in the planning, design, and staffing of Washington Regional’s Women and Infants Center that opened in 2016.
-Meredith earned both a master’s degree and a bachelor’s degree in nursing at the University of Arkansas and received credentialing as a Clinical Nurse Specialist in Adult and Geriatric Health.
-She received the ANGELS Award for Outstanding Service to Obstetrical Nursing from the University of Arkansas for Medical Sciences and was also recognized as the 2018 C.E.
+Meredith Green, M.S.N., APRN, senior vice president and chief nursing officer, has worked for Washington Regional Medical Center since 2007.
+She has served in various leadership roles, including as the administrative director in Women and Infants Services, where she played an integral role in the planning, design, and staffing of Washington Regional’s Women and Infants Center that opened in 2016.
+Green earned both a master’s degree and a bachelor’s degree in nursing at the University of Arkansas and received credentialing as a Clinical Nurse Specialist in Adult and Geriatric Health in 2014.
+Green was voted by her peers to be honored as Washington Regional’s 2009 Nurse of the Year and the 2016 and 2017 Director of the Year.
+She received the ANGELS Award for Outstanding Service to Obstetrical Nursing from the University of Arkansas for Medical Sciences.
+Green was honored as a finalist for the Nursing Compassion Award from the Arkansas State Board of Nursing.
+Green was also recognized as the 2018 C.E.
 Melville Young Administrator of the Year Award by the Arkansas Hospital Association.

 Reed Greenwood